SuperagenticAI/superoptix-lite-openai/README.md

 > **Note**: This demo includes `superoptix_lite` - a minimal implementation of SuperOptiX's BaseComponent.
 For production use with full GEPA capabilities, install the complete SuperOptiX framework.

-### 3. BDD Test Scenarios
+### 3. Agent Spec Scenarios (Agent Evals)

-Performance measured with test scenarios in the playbook:
+Performance measured with Agent Spec scenarios in the playbook:

 ```yaml
 feature_specifications: